Write unit tests for your charm

 import ops.testing

-Then, add a test class that sets up the testing harness:
+Then, add a test fixture that sets up the testing harness and makes sure that it will be cleaned up after each test:

 # Expected plan after Pebble ready with default config